Nugawela Central College: School culture

 The school flag features three colours: red, white, and blue.
 The flag serves as a visual identity for the school and is prominently displayed during school events and ceremonies.

 Nugawela Central College established its house system in 1944, dividing students into four houses named after ancient Sri Lankan kings: Gamunu (red), Parakrama (blue), Thissa (green), and Vijaya (yellow).
 The different colours are intended to reflect the heritage of Sri Lanka.

 Sports

 Big Match

-The annual Battle of Blue and Gold cricket match between Nugawela Central College and Walala A. Ratnayake Central College has been held since 2004 at the Asgiriya Stadium in Kandy.
+The annual Battle of Blue and Gold cricket match between Nugawela Central College and A. Rathnayake Central College has been held since 2004 at the Asgiriya Stadium in Kandy.
 By 2024, Nugawela Central has led the series with five victories, while Walala A. Ratnayake Central has secured four wins.
 In 2002 Nugawela Central claimed victory by five wickets, while Walala Central won in 2019 with a 9-wicket lead.

 Cricket

 The school's cricket team has participated in numerous regional and national tournaments.